miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

       instantiated from base classes) are terse, inherently obvious, unique from each other, and easy breezy pleasant to write.

+And a few words of context for you, before feeding the above list back into the engines.
+Off the beaten track, I say?
+Yup.
+I crave a simpler time when Webmasters ruled the Earth and cgi-bin directories had PERL scripts that fired up a whole new execution engine every time and there was no client-side way to track side-effects.
+Talk about functional programming!

+Well, those days are back, baby!
+But now equipped with some power-tools, making the Web the way it should have been in the first place.
+This is mostly due to the work of Carson Gross who made HTMX, and Jeremy Howard who made FastHTML.
+Actually, there's a lot more in the mix, but I'll call out these two for how perfectly their work dove-tails into a next gen web framework of pure awesome.

+Now, the part I add.
+I don't like Web hosting.
+That's upper-case Web as in THE WEB.
+I mean, unless you're really trying to share it with the unknown masses and pay a lot for the privilege and have a tech liability that's going to weigh over you forever, then why?
+Why not just "make an app?"
+Who cares if it happens to use web tech (lower-case w)?
+Electron works that way.

 ## The Localhost Revolution

 Most of the models seem to just hate what I'm doing, that is until they look